PriyaNavus/projects/README.md

 ## Configuration and Usage Guide
 ### Create NLU dataset and entity dataset
 ### Define NLU model configuration
 In this project, due to examples amount in the corpus of stock information, we take the "spacy_sklearn" pipline to configure our model.
-There are alternative choices provided by [Rasa NLU](https://rasa.com/docs/nlu/choosing_pipeline/).
-But you need to pre-define the dataset of intents and entities.<br>
+What's more, you need to pre-define the dataset of intents and entities.
+There are alternative choices provided by [Rasa NLU](https://rasa.com/docs/nlu/choosing_pipeline/).<br>
 The configurations can be seen as:<br>
 ```
 language: "en"